ThomasHepworth/analytical-platform-iam/README.md

 2. Click button "Assign MFA device"
 3. etc...
 (Full instructions are [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable.html))

-NB: Before you can switch role you must also log out of the AWS Console and back in again, so that you've used MFA during log-in.
+Now you MUST log out of the AWS Console and back in again, so that it registers you've used MFA, before you can do anything else.

 Note: Managing users with Terraform (e.g. passwords) is still at best clunky, so we decided that admins should do this with the AWS console instead.